iAMianIANiAM/PrismaTechGauntletv3/working/UserScratchpad.md

 4. Document any issues in the chronicle

 This approach balances simplicity with functionality, focusing on a minimalist implementation that integrates cleanly with the existing codebase.

+A brief recap of recent developments:today presented another opportunity to field test the device,so in a speculative effortto implement additional functionalitybefore the event today,I asked Claude last nightto,in a very unguided manner,go ahead and implement freecast modeaccording to the project description in the true function guide.To my surprise and delight,the implementation was actually fantastic, capturingmost of the desired functionalityin one swift attempt.
+This morning involved some rapid iteratingand adjustmentsinvery unguided manneragain to make last-second tweaks and adjustments to try to get maximum functionality before the event.
+There was mixed success - at once point I attempted to build/upload an implementation that hadn't actually been finished because of the 25-tool-count limit, and I hadn't noticed.
+So I reverted to a previous git commit, where we currently have decent-but-not-perfect functionality.
+Overall, incredibly impressive results and extremely rapid development progress from last night to this morning.

+Priorities now shift to stabilizing and perfecting the FreeCast Mode implementation, now that we can take some more time.
+I also made some observations and notes from the real-world testing opportunity - there are some design decisions that I need to rethink (the gesture choice to trigger freecast mode, LongNull, was an especially poor choice - in natural movement, my hand is often in that exact position, so it triggered repeatedly without my wanting it to.
+This is, to be clear, entirely on me - I chose the gesture trigger poorly.
+We'll have to reconsider - my current thought is that "Shield" is actually the ideal gesture trigger, since it is the least likely to occur naturally - it must be very deliberately triggered).
+There is also an issue with the device's position detection thresholds "drifting" over time - we need to make sure that as the device transitions between modes/states, the thresholds are correctly reset to the appropriate values.

+With the report above in mind as context, analyze and report on current project status.
+I just gave you the timeline overview - what I'm looking for from you is a detailed description of the state of the codebase.
+Present your report to me, then we'll refine it together.
+Do not proceed past generating a report.

+Mixed bag - some successes, a few issues.
+First, the good stuff: - "Shield" hand position reliably triggers Freecast Mode.
+That's the most important part of the implementation, and we got it right.
+So while the issues outnumber this success, it's value still has me considering the implementation a success overall.

+Issues: "longNull" still triggers a countdown, and then seems to trigger a transition into a state where the LED is off, until the gauntlet detects that it has moved out of the Null position.
+Desired function: we do not want "null" to trigger at all, in any way. it should behave normally as any other position.

+- The "countdown" during longShield still uses orange (the color for Null) instead of blue.
+Desired: colors should align- the phases of the longShield gesture/trigger/countdown should all use blue to align with the color of the Shield position.

+Issues that were present before this implementation, but I only noticed/remembered/began to understand the cause of now:

+- One of the quick changes we made was to replace the "invocation mode" placeholder with a dazzling rainbow animation. the gesture does correctly trigger the animation, but only once - once the gauntlet returns to Idle Mode, further inputs of the "calmOffer" trigger seem to register (there is the flashing LED response) but the animation does not play. see @calmOffertriggerdata202503310148.

+- I think i've spotted the reason for the "Threshold drift" i experienced - after some time in FreeCast mode (or in response to a particular gesture or operation), the device crashes and restarts, and then sets the offsets without me realizing (or holding the gauntlet still or level), resulting in suddenly completely miscalibrated detection.
+See @freeCastCrashData202503310155.

+Take no action yet.
+Analysis only.
+Thoroughly examine the code and the issues i've outlined above.
+Develop a comprehensive plan to address all of them, in the order that makes the most sense - if we should thoroughly finish the longNull - longShield switch first, then recommend as such, or if another course makes sense, say so.
+Give a detailed and thorough report on these issues, and an outline of a plan to address them.
+Focus primarily on identifying root causes - we can focus on robust fixes and implementations later.
+Analyze and report.